RIKEN-RCCS/lens3/doc/design.md

 It stores generated keys for pool-id's and access-keys.
-A key-description is a record {"use": usage, "owner": owner, "secret_key": secret, "policy_name": policy}, where a usage/owner pair is either "pool"/user-id or "access_key"/pool-id.
-A secret-key and a policy-name fields are omitted for a pool-id.
+A key-description is a record {"use": usage, "owner": owner, "secret_key": secret, "policy_name": policy, "creation_data": date}, where a usage/owner pair is either "pool"/user-id or "access_key"/pool-id.
+A secret-key and a policy-name fields are missing for a pool-id.
 A policy-name is one of {"readwrite", "readonly", "writeonly"}.

 ## Bucket policy